Which Speech-to-Text API to Use

 ProcessingSynchronousReal-time streamingAsynchronous (job)

-Max audio length30 secondsContinuous (chunked)1 hour per file
+Max audio length30 secondsContinuous (chunked)2 hours per file

 Files per request11 streamUp to 20 per job